Using Microsoft Power Automate Flows To Send SMS Messages

 }

-• Authentication: Change Basic 12341234 to your actual TNZ Auth Token.
+Change the value to your actual TNZ Auth Token.
 This token authenticates your request.
-To find your Auth Token, see: Managing API Users
+To find your Auth Token, see: Auth Token

 6. Save and Test the Flow